tldr-pages/tldr/pages/linux/prlimit.md

 > Given a process ID and one or more resources, prlimit tries to retrieve and/or modify the limits.
 > More information: <https://man7.org/linux/man-pages/man1/prlimit.1.html>.

-- Display limit values for all current resources for the current process:
+- Display limit values for all current resources for the running parent process:

 `prlimit`